ibanFR/RefactoringBadCode/README.md

     - Inline method `hasChildren` - make the code accessible from `toJsonString` method.
     - Convert `toJsonString` method to an instance method of `DocumentElement` - improve encapsulation and support polymorphism.
     - Extract method `hasChildren` in `DocumentElement` class.
+    - Create constructor `DocumentElement(String)` - pass arguments to the command on the constructor.